Lawyers for Trucking Accidents Caused by Mechanical Defects

 - The trucking company, if there was also a failure to maintain the 18-wheeler in a way that would have given notice of the defective part

 If you have been injured in an accident with a malfunctioning 18-wheeler, you should not go through your ordeal without assistance.
 The right legal team can help you collect the compensation that you need to deal with your injuries.
 Whether your case matches a situation listed above or is different, you have rights.
 So contact Crowe & Mulvey, LLP today to discuss your situation and what you may be able to recover for your injuries.

-Contact a Mechanical Defect Attorney in Massachusetts Today
+Contact a Mechanical Defect Attorney in Boston Today

 Our consultations are free, and we can help you determine what your rights are, how best to pursue the most compensation for you, and what compensation you may be able to recover.